304 North Cardinal St.

 Looking for a potato with a naturally buttery taste?
-Time to try the German Butterball Potato!
+Time to try the German Butterball potato!

-German Butterball Potatoes are a gourmet potato variety with a brown peel and yellow flesh.
+German Butterball potatoes are a gourmet potato variety with a brown peel and yellow flesh.
 These specialty potatoes have a buttery melt-in-your-mouth flavor and flakey texture.
-German Butterball Potatoes are most commonly used as baking potatoes but can also be fried or roasted.
+German Butterball potatoes are most commonly used as baking potatoes but can also be fried or roasted.
 This is a late-season variety that generally takes 110-135 days to grow to mature size in the garden.

-Read on to learn all about German Butterball Potatoes!
+Read on to learn all about German Butterball potatoes!

 Introduction to the German Butterball potatoes

-Where to buy German Butterball seed potatoes?
+Where to buy German Butterball seed potatoes

-When to plant potatoes?
+When to plant your potatoes

 Potatoes are usually planted 2-4 weeks before the expected last frost date.
-Here are some estimates of planting month by USDA hardiness zone:
+Here are some estimates of potato planting month by USDA hardiness zone:

-- Zone 10+: January
+• Zone 10+: January

-- Zone 9: early February
+• Zone 9: early February

-- Zone 8: late February
+• Zone 8: late February

-- Zone 7: early March
+• Zone 7: early March

-- Zone 6: late March
+• Zone 6: late March

-- Zone 5: early April
+• Zone 5: early April

-- Zone 4: late April
+• Zone 4: late April

-- Zone 3: early May
+• Zone 3: early May

-- Zone 2-: late May
+• Zone 2-: late May

 Preparing German Butterball seed potatoes for planting

-When planting German Butterball Potatoes, it is best to start with seed potatoes that have been cut into small pieces, each with 2-3 eyes or buds.
-Use a clean knife to cut up large seed potatoes into a few pieces.
-Let the pieces dry so the cut surfaces heal over.
-Small seed potatoes (1-2 ounces), also called mini tubers, do not need to be cut into pieces.
+When planting German Butterball potatoes, it is best to start with seed potatoes that have been cut into small pieces, each with 2-3 eyes or buds.
+If you have particularly small seed potatoes with only a couple eyes each, you may not need to cut them up prior to planting.

 Once the cut seed potato pieces have dried, place them in a cool dry location out of direct sunlight for a few weeks to sprout.
 This process is called “chitting” the potatoes.
 Plant the potatoes once the sprouts are an inch or two long.

-How to plant German Butterball potatoes?
+How to plant German Butterball potatoes

 This potato variety is suitable for growing in all USDA planting zones.
 However, it is a late-season variety, so gardeners in colder climates may find that the growing season here is too short to get full maturity before the first frost of fall.